Powerlearnproject/se-assignment-day-2-git-and-github-Ephratham1/README.md

 # what are some of the important decisions you need to make during this process?

-1.choosing a brach to store your respository 2.Deciding to either make your respository public or private
+1.Choosing a branch to store your respository 2.Deciding to either make your respository public or private

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?